-One partial exception is caffeine and/or retinol-based creams, which are apparently effective until you wash them off.
-Explains Bank, “While retinol creams do help boost collagen levels to make the skin firmer and tighter, there is no cream that completely removes cellulite.”
+Not all creams are necessarily wasted money however.
+Some caffeine and retinol-based creams, which are apparently effective until you wash them off, might be worth the price tag.
+“While retinol creams do help boost collagen levels to make the skin firmer and tighter, there is no cream that completely removes cellulite,” says Bank.

 To this end LaTrenta cautions patients against mesotherapy, which is fairly common in Europe where it’s been used for decades by highly skilled practitioners.
 Bank explains that mesotherapy uses a series of vitamin and plant extract injections to flush out fat cells.
 “Here in the U.S., however, in unskilled hands these injections can cause permanent deformities.
 So avoid it,” warns Bank.

 If you’re considering using other popular fat removal options to treat cellulite, you may want to think again.
-Some people claim that liposuction is a worthy option for removing cellulite, except the facts are that lipo is really only effective on body fat and has no significant effect on cellulose.
+Some people claim that liposuction is an effective option for removing cellulite, however liposuction is really only effective on body fat and has no significant effect on cellulose.

 Despite what you may have heard, there is currently no truly reliable cosmetic surgery option available to treat cellulite.

 For the best results, go with a treatment that’s been proven to work.
 Cellulaze and Cellfina are both considered effective and minimally invasive.
-While the other treatments make plenty of promises and may be more affordable and less involved, there simply isn’t enough evidence to prove that they’re truly effective.
+While the other treatments make plenty of promises and may be more affordable, there simply isn’t enough evidence to prove that they’re truly effective.

 The best way to determine which cellulite treatment is right for you is to talk to a specialist in your area about your specific concerns, budget and medical history.
 While for the moment cellulite cannot be completely removed, there are still some great options available to help your skin look smoother and healthier.
 By following the recommended treatments, patients can reasonably expect to see improvement.